shubhamatkal/Student-Telegram-Bot/README.md

 # IITM-BS Bots for staying up to date with all the events and deadlines

-Welcome to the IIT Madras - Biological Sciences Live Session Tracker!
+Welcome to the IIT Madras-BS Uodates Bot repository !
 This repository contains two folders: one for a WhatsApp bot and another for a Telegram bot.
-These bots are designed to provide details about today's live sessions and schedules specifically tailored for students in the Biological Sciences program at IIT Madras.
+These bots are designed to provide details about today's live sessions and schedules specifically tailored for students

 ## Features